-The InterBase page of the Component palette contains a database component you can place in a data module or form.
+The InterBase page of the Tool Palette contains a database component you can place in a data module or form.
 The main advantages to creating a database component at design time are that you can set its initial properties and write OnLogin events for it.
 OnLogin offers you a chance to customize the handling of security on a database server when a database component first connects to the server.
-For more information about managing connection properties, see "Connecting to a database server" on page 10-3.
-For more information about server security, see "Controlling server login" on page 10-2.
+For more information about managing connection properties, see "Connecting to a Database Server".
+For more information about server security, see "Controlling Server Login".

-Controlling connections
+Controlling Connections